cvanlabe/ansible-dump/README.md

 # Ansible Cookbook Dump

-This project is a project that captures some Ansible work I did in the past and can reuse. **Do not** consider it as a fully fledged, super optimal, exemplary Ansible project.
+This project is a project that captures some Ansible work I did in the past and can reuse.

+>**Do not** consider it as a fully fledged, super optimal, exemplary Ansible project.
 It's 2 years old and never updated.
 Today it enables me to take pieces I need them for other deployments without having to rethink them.

 The workbook was built for **Ubuntu 18.04 LTS**.
 Ubuntu 16.04 LTS does **not** work due to an older Python 3 version.
-Newer versions might work, but have never been tested.
+Newer versions _may_ work, but have never been tested.

 The rest of this documentation below is excerpts from previous documentation written.